-- Provide information and education to parents/caregivers about suicide and self-injury. - Teach students how to ask for help and identify adults they can trust at home and at school. - Teach healthy ways to cope with stress, including deep breathing, writing/drawing, exercise, or talking. - Provide options for school and community resources, including referrals to professional mental health services.
+- Learn the warning signs and risk factors and provide information and education about suicide and self-injury. - Teach your child how to ask for help and identify adults they can trust at home and at school. - Teach healthy ways to cope with stress, including deep breathing, writing/drawing, exercising, or talking.